CTNGoldmanLab/Human_GPC_Aging_2021/Scripts/02_Fetal_Bulk_RNAseq_Analysis.md

-Differential Expression between CD140+ and P-/A+ Fetal hGPCs
+Bulk Differential Expression between CD140+ and P-/A+ or CD140- Fetal hGPCs
 ================
 John Mariani
 03/06/23